fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 # <a name="runit"/> Let's see it in action

-If you fork the [repository](https://github.com/fbielejec/with-kafka) there is a `docker-compose.yml` file at the root that you can use to get a Kafka broker and zookeper started:
+If you fork the [repository](https://github.com/fbielejec/with-kafka) there is a `docker-compose.yml` file at the root that you can use to get a Kafka broker and Zookeper started:

 ``` bash
 docker-compose -f docker-compose.yml up